Robin Baron helms the Cruising Association - Yachting Monthly

 Robin Baron has been appointed the 34th President of the Cruising Association, bringing a wealth of expertise and technical knowledge to the position.

-A long-standing member since 1976, Robin has 48 years of experience of working with the CA, most recently as Chair of the Regulatory & Technical Services group (RATS), a position he has held since 2019 through Brexit and the Covid pandemic.
+A long-standing member since 1976, Robin has 48 years of experience of working with the Cruising Association (CA), most recently as Chair of the Regulatory & Technical Services group (RATS), a position he has held since 2019 through Brexit and the Covid pandemic.

 Robin is committed to strengthening the CA’s contribution to the cruising community and the services it provides to members.